dmcg/daviddenton.github.io/_drafts/powerfeature.md

 occurs - standard object construction techniques don't give us a chance to apply more functional programming models such as Result/Either monads to our domain.

-In these models, we actively try to avoid Exceptions - to help us here we privatise the `BirthDate` constructor and write an extension function to capture the error into a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) type which we can then `map/flatMap()` over:
+In these models, we actively try to avoid Exceptions - to help us here we can privatise the `BirthDate` constructor and write a  function to capture the error into a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) type which we can then `map/flatMap()` over:

 ```kotlin
 data class BirthDate private constructor(val value: LocalDate) {